4A Centre for Contemporary Asian Art champions the practices of Asian artists and elevates cross-cultural dialogues between Australia and Asia.

 Donate to 4A

-Help 4A shape the next 25 years!
-Donate to our EOFY Appeal to support artists to create ground-breaking exhibitions and connect with audiences and the industry through public programs and educational outreach.
-Click here to donate.
+Help 4A shape the next 26 years!
+Donate to 4A today to support artists to create ground-breaking exhibitions and connect with audiences and the industry through public programs and educational outreach.
+DONATE HERE.

 4A Archive Website